 If your income, resources, and medical needs

 are within the Medicaid guidelines, Medicaid will begin to pay for

 your care in a nursing home.
 You’ll be expected to help pay for your

 care in the nursing home, usually by turning over your monthly

 income to the nursing home.
 In most cases, you will be allowed to

 keep $60 per month for

-A Texas elder law attorney can advise you about Medicaid assistance.
+Texas elder law attorney's can advise you about Medicaid planning and assistance.
 Certified Elder Law Attorneys (CELAs) have years of accumulated knowledge covering a broad range of legal issues affecting seniors and persons with disabilities.

 Disclaimer: Elder Options of Texas is not rendering any legal or professional advice.
 If legal advice is necessary the reader should consult a competent attorney.

 All Rights Reserved